FZJ-IEK3-VSA/PASSION/README.md

 1. Satellite retrieval:
    * No additional data files are required.
 Only a valid API key for one of the satellite providers.
 2. Rooftop segmentation.
-   * The model `workflow/output/model/rooftop-segmentation/model_best.pth` is needed, and should have been directly downloaded when cloning the repository.
-Git-LFS is needed for the model to be properly downloaded.
-   * The model `workflow/output/model/section-segmentation/model_best.pth` is needed, and should have been directly downloaded when cloning the repository.
-Git-LFS is needed for the model to be properly downloaded.
-   * The model `workflow/output/model/pv-segmentation/model_best.pth` is needed, and should have been directly downloaded when cloning the repository.
-Git-LFS is needed for the model to be properly downloaded.
+   * The models downloaded from [Sciebo](https://fz-juelich.sciebo.de/s/XsKThEaYnTotkbm) are needed, and should be located in the structure defined in the `config.yml` file.
+The default required structure is:
+     * `workflow/output/model/rooftop-segmentation/rooftops.pth`
+     * `workflow/output/model/section-segmentation/sections.pth`
+     * `workflow/output/model/superst-segmentation/superstructures.pth`
-3. Section segmentation.
+3. Building analysis.
    * The file `workflow/output/tilt_distribution.pkl` is needed, and should have been directly downloaded when cloning the repository.
 4. Technical potential simulation:
    * A folder for ERA5 data processed in RESKit format is needed.
 A sample folder can be found in `https://github.com/FZJ-IEK3-VSA/RESKit/tree/master/reskit/_test/data/era5-like`.